Skip to main content

 How does APXY pricing compare to Proxyman?

 APXY Pro is a $59 one-time license per device with one year of updates.
-Proxyman uses a subscription model.
-Over two or more years, APXY is typically cheaper for individual developers.
+Proxyman Standard is $89 one-time per device — $30 more.
+Both are perpetual licenses.
+Proxyman also offers a team subscription at $12/seat/month for cloud collaboration features.
+APXY is the better value for individual developers and small teams.